razaraz/BoggleSolver/README.md

   - More efficient bitfield to index array
       We can precalculate 256 bit patterns to indexes into an arry, and use them to get the bitfield indices much faster than doing a loop.

---- Unit Tests ---

-The dictionaries I found and used for testing contained a few more words that could be formed on the 3x3 board than the ones in the test description: abox boread daer rebox verby